 Zhanaozen looks like any other desolate desert town on first sight, but there is more to this place than meets the eye.
 Zhanaozen is known today for the police killings of striking oil workers on Kazakhstan’s Independence Day in 2011.

 Get a jeep or minibus from the Zhanaozen bazaar (not the bus station!).
 Cost is around 3000 tenge one way.
 Shopan-Ata was a Sufi follower of Khoja Ahmed Yasawi, whose mosque you can admire in Turkestan.
 He went into the desert first and apparently served as an inspiration to Beket-Ata.
 The complex is quite big, with a lot of caves for Shopan-Ata and his students to pray in.
-Most interesting is the mixing of animist pre-Islamic beliefs (animal carvings, penis-shaped stones) and Islam (bearded guy reading from the Koran) that is typical for Islam in Kazakhstan.
+Most interesting is the mixing of animist pre-Islamic beliefs (animal carvings, penis-shaped stones) and Islam that is typical for Kazakhstan.

 After another 1,5 hour through the desert you arrive at Beket-Ata.
 Like Shopan-Ata, it’s well organised; there’s even mobile reception.
 You can walk around and be informed about the life of Beket-Ata, and maybe even spot an arkhar if you’re lucky.
 People will be busy praying, or even slaughtering a sheep.
 There is also a holy spring so bring an empty bottle.